Trustees

 He was awarded a Hunterian Professorship from the Royal College of Surgeons and currently holds honorary academic appointments with Newcastle, Teesside and Durham Universities.

-Committees: Health & Wellbeing & Claims
+Committees: Health & Wellbeing, Claims

 Dame Caroline Swift

-From 1978, Caroline practiced as a barrister from Chambers in Manchester.
+From 1978, Caroline practised as a barrister from Chambers in Manchester.
 She was appointed Queen’s Counsel in 1993, specialising in complex clinical negligence, catastrophic brain injury and industrial disease cases, mainly representing claimants.
 Between 2001 and 2005, she was Leading Counsel to the Shipman Inquiry.

 In 2005, she was appointed a Judge of the High Court, Queen’s Bench Division.
 She tried primarily civil cases and, from 2006 until 2015, she was the Judge in charge of the British Coal Respiratory Disease Litigation, a group action involving over half a million claims.
 Between 2012 and 2014, she was Judicial College Director of Civil Training, with responsibility for the training in civil work of Judges at all levels in England and Wales.